Brushfam/patron-backend/docs/self-hosted.md

 If necessary, these components can be deployed on different servers with the single database attached to them.

+You can also [inspect](https://api.patron.works/docs) the public API of an API server.

 ## Repository cloning

 First, clone the repository using the following command: